 While hereditary factors play a significant role in the rate of growth of your facial hair, other practices could aggravate the problem.
 Number one on that list is the consumption of packaged foods, especially meats and ones packed in aluminum containers while still warm.
 Packaged foods have been linked to the rise of PCOD in women, which makes facial hair grow at a rapid rate.
 Oily and spicy foods are also harmful if consumed regularly because they disturb the normal production of hormones in your body.
 Stress can compel you to adopt a number of unhealthy choices like smoking, drinking, binge eating and inadequate sleeping patterns.
 These can seriously affect your body’s internal functioning and cause more facial hair to emerge.

-Regular application of these remedies have proven to completely remove unwanted hair.
+Consistent use of these remedies has proven to completely remove unwanted hair.
 Since these are natural remedies, the results might take a while to be visible but once they start to take effect, your facial hair will be gone permanently.
 Once the facial hair is gone, you can continue to use these remedies as and when required instead of regularly.